CognitiveScale/cortex-profiles-sdk-examples/filter-queries/README.md

 ### Prerequisites

-* Ensure that the Cortex resources exist, specifically the Cortex Project and Profiles (built). **The underlying data source of the Profile does not need to exist.**
+* Ensure that the Cortex resources exist, specifically the Cortex Project and Profiles (built). **The underlying Data Source of the Profile does not need to exist.**
 * Generate a `CORTEX_TOKEN`.
     * Update/Add the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to:
         - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex